 For the purpose of evaluation the Board had finalised a questionnaire and engaged athird party to conduct an independent online confidential survey using the saidquestionnaire.
 The results of the survey/feedback were then deliberated at Board Meetingand evaluation of the Board its Committees and the Directors were reviewed.

 MEETINGS OF THE BOARD OF DIRECTORS

 Detailed composition of the mandatory Board Committees viz.
-Audit Committee Nominationand Remuneration Committee Stakeholders Relationship Committee Corporate SocialResponsibility Committee Risk Management Committee and non-mandatory committee viz.Finance & Banking Committee and Special Investments/Project Committee number ofmeetings held during the year under review and other related details are set out in theCorporate Governance Report which forms a part of this Report.
+Audit Committee Nominationand Remuneration Committee Stakeholders' Relationship Committee Corporate SocialResponsibility Committee Risk Management Committee and non-mandatory committee viz.Finance and Banking Committee and Special Investments/Project Committee number ofmeetings held during the year under review and other related details are set out in theCorporate Governance Report which forms a part of this Report.

 There have been no situations where the Board has not accepted any recommendations ofthe Audit Committee.

 The Company has formed Audit Committee and composition of the same has been given inCorporate Governance Report.